OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/micronaut-sensors/README.md

 This project will require the functionalities provided by the `ADC` module, in the `raspberry-coffee` project.

-From the ADC module, make sure you `install` it in your local Maven repo:
+From the ADC module (which belongs to the `raspberry-coffee` project), make sure you `install` it in your local Maven repo:
 ```bash
 ADC$ ../gradlew clean install
 ```